Abortion in North Korea

 Abortion in North Korea has been illegal for most of the country's history, except for it being made legal in 1983 until being banned again in 1993.
 However, its abortion laws have often been loosely enforced.
 During the 1970s, abortion seems to have been generally tolerated and modern contraceptives were widely available.
-A law passed in 2015 banned birth control devices and imposed fines and imprisonment for people who provide abortions.
+Reportedly, a law passed in 2015 banned birth control devices and imposed fines and imprisonment for people who provide abortions.
 A lack of contraceptives and abortion services in hospitals has led to a rise in unsafe abortions.
+However, According to the UN's 2017 World Population Policies report, abortion is available in North Korea for all reasons, including upon request, and without gestational limits.

 Forced abortions in prison camps and detention facilities are often performed by state security officials in North Korea.
 Forced abortions are carried out for people with disabilities, political prisoners, and in instances of pregnancy from rape by government officials or prison guards.
 An official ideology of maintaining racial purity mandates the termination of pregnancies that would result in half-Chinese babies.
 North Korean women who have been sold into prostitution or marriage in China and then forcibly repatriated receive abortions if they are pregnant with non-Korean babies.